James Maynard (mathematician): Career

 Maynard was awarded the Fields Medal 2022 for "contributions to analytic number theory, which have led to major advances in the understanding of the structure of prime numbers and in Diophantine approximation".

 Maynard was elected a Fellow of the Royal Society (FRS) in 2023.

+In July 2026, Maynard was appointed the Regius Professor of Mathematics, and will succeed the previous holder of this position, Andrew Wiles, on 1 October 2026, and will become a professorial fellow of Merton College.

 Personal life

-Maynard's partner is Eleanor Grant, a medical doctor.
+Maynard's wife is Eleanor Grant, a medical doctor.
 They have a son.